How Long Does a Mattress Last & What Affects Its Durability?

 The truth is you need to replace it when it is not comfortable anymore.
 Whatever the type of your mattress, you definitely need a new one if:

 - It’s sagging.
 This is one of the most common problems, in particular, because it is a problem of the most popular types of mattresses — memory foam mattresses, innerspring mattresses, and hybrids.
-Cois inside can start to weaken, mattresses become less supportive.
-The same can be said of foam mattresses — they are also sagging.
+Coils inside can start to weaken, mattresses become less supportive.
+The same can be said of foam mattresses — they also start sagging quick enough.

 - You slept much better in a hotel at a friend’s house, anywhere, but not at home.
 If you slept somewhere else and noticed that you felt much better, had no pain, it is a sign that there is a better option for you, to say the least.